Strawberry Shortcake: The Sweet Dreams Movie: Production

-DiC Entertainment announced the first news of The Sweet Dreams Movie in June 2005, as the Strawberry Shortcake franchise was celebrating its 25th anniversary.
+DIC Entertainment announced the first news of The Sweet Dreams Movie in June 2005, as the Strawberry Shortcake franchise was celebrating its 25th anniversary.
 The script was written by Carter Crocker, whose previous credits included the Disney sequels Return to Never Land and The Jungle Book 2.

 During the film's production, storyboards were drawn by DiC crew members in Los Angeles and shipped to Omaha, Nebraska's Ware House Productions.
 A line-up of young actors, mostly from Omaha, recorded their lines in four days.
 Another two were spent on the score, composed by Los Angeles musician Andy Street.

 Release

-On September 30, 2006, The Sweet Dreams Movie received its world premiere at Omaha's Rose Theater for the Performing Arts.
-American Greetings, DiC, the local Children’s Hospital (where it was also screened) and Radio Disney sponsored the event.
-Special showings of the film took place at Cleveland's Toonaloo event on October 1, at the Los Angeles International Children's Film Festival on October 8, and at the Avalon Theatre in Washington, D.C. on January 27, 2007.
+The Sweet Dreams Movie received its world premiere at Omaha's Rose Theater for the Performing Arts on October 30, 2006.
+American Greetings, DIC, the local Children's Hospital (where it was also screened) and Radio Disney sponsored the event.
+Special showings of the film took place at Cleveland's Toonaloo event on October 1, at the Los Angeles International Children's Film Festival on October 8, and at the Avalon Theatre in Washington, D.C., on January 27, 2007.

-Sweet Dreams was released as part of Kidtoon Films' monthly program on October 6, 2006, during weekend matinees in select venues.
+The Sweet Dreams Movie was released as part of Kidtoon Films' monthly program on October 7, 2006, during weekend matinees in select venues.
 The film was only shown digitally, and not printed on traditional 35mm stock; had no major press reviews during its stay in theaters; and was designated as a direct-to-DVD feature in the first place.
-Hence, as with all of Kidtoon's past movies, it is not considered a legitimate theatrical release, according to animation expert Jerry Beck on his Cartoon Research site.
+Hence, as with all of Kidtoon's past films, it is not considered a legitimate theatrical release, according to animation expert Jerry Beck on his Cartoon Research site.

 In a January 2007 interview with Animation Magazine, Leslie Nelson, a member of DiC's European unit, said that Sweet Dreams was the biggest success for the Kidtoon program, beating the sales for an undisclosed record holder by 20%.
 During its October release, over two million tickets were sold.

 The Sweet Dreams Movie debuted on DVD in North America on February 6, 2007, courtesy of 20th Century Fox Home Entertainment.
 Although there are no special features on the disc itself, every copy includes a special package of organic strawberry seeds.

-The movie had its first known international appearance when Disney Channel Asia picked it up for its "The Wonderful World of Disney" movie slot in March 2007.
-Disney Channel Asia has since repeated screenings of the movie several times.
-However, the film was not released onto VideoCDs in the Asian region until December, well over 10 months after the North American DVD release and over a year after its US theatrical début.
+The film had its first known international appearance when Disney Channel Asia picked it up for its "The Wonderful World of Disney" movie slot in March 2007.
+The channel has since repeated screenings of the film several times, but the film was not released onto VideoCDs in the Asian region until December, well over 10 months after the North American DVD release and over a year after its US theatrical debut.